pydoit/doit/doc/developer.rst

 Generators return python dictionaries to represent tasks.
 The task name is given by function name of the task generator less the initial string ``task_``.
 For example the task name for "task_doXYZ" would be "doXYZ".

 There is only one required field: 'action'.
 This field describes the action executed by the task.
-It can be a reference to a python callable (Python-task) or a string - to be executed as a shell script (Cmd-task).

-It can optionally define 'dependencies'.
-A list of strings, where each string is the file path from a dependent file (i.e. the task depends on this file to execute its action).
-A dependency can also be a task-dependency (i.e. another task that must be executed before this task).
-Task-dependency string is composed of the character ':' followed by the task name.
-So there are two types of task dependencies. "task-dependency" and "file-dependency".

-'targets' is also optional.
-A list of strings, where each string is the file path from a target file (i.e. the task action will create/update this file).
+It can optionally define 'dependencies' and 'targets'.
 See reference_ for a complete list of accepted fields.

 As a convenience to users if the task only defines an ``action`` they don't need to return it in a dictionary.